Art of Interpretation - Digital Visuals by Robert J. Tiess

 The main software I use for my 3D work is Blender, an amazingly powerful open source 3D program capable of generating professional results for both stills and animation work.
 With Blender I can create anything that comes to mind, whether it's abstract, organic, photorealistic, toonish, technical, surreal, or something else.
 My work is regularly posted at CG art websites such as CGTalk and Blender Artists.

-ALL WORKS COPYRIGHTED - ALL RIGHTS RESERVED
+ALL MY ORIGINAL WORKS ARE COPYRIGHTED - ALL RIGHTS RESERVED

 Valid XHTML 1.0!
 Valid CSS!